dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 }
 ```

-The two nested loops iterate over each point in a 1024x1024 grayscale raster image represent- ing the −2 to +2 portion of the complex plane.
-The program tests whether repeatedly squar- ing and adding the number that point represents eventually "escapes" the circle of radius 2.
+The two nested loops iterate over each point in a 1024x1024 grayscale raster image representing the −2 to +2 portion of the complex plane.
+The program tests whether repeatedly squaring and adding the number that point represents eventually "escapes" the circle of radius 2.
 If so, the point is shaded by the number of iterations it took to escape.
 If not, the value belongs to the Mandelbrot set, and the point remains black.
 Finally, the program writes to its standard output the PNG-encoded image of the iconic fractal, shown in Figure 3.3.

 ### Exercises